 - A free Japanese translation of the volume on relativity and cosmology is available, admirably translated by Hirooka Megumi.

-- Free French translations of the three volumes on mechanics & heat, on relativity and cosmology, and on electromagnetism are available – as free pdf or as affordable paper edition – due to the fantastic effort of Benoît Clénet.
+- Free French translations of the three volumes on mechanics & heat, on relativity and cosmology, and on electromagnetism are available – as free pdf or as affordable paper edition – due to the admirable effort of Benoît Clénet.

-- Free Italian translations of the three volumes on mechanics & heat, on relativity and cosmology, and on quantum theory are available, due to the efforts of Salvatore Spampinato and Alessandro Gori.
+- Free Italian translations of the three volumes on mechanics & heat, on relativity and cosmology, and on quantum theory are available, due to the admirable efforts of Salvatore Spampinato and Alessandro Gori.

 You are always welcome to expand a translation or to add a new one.